AMmetro/itech/README.md

 all task uploaded
-10 october update tas4 and 5
+10 october update task 4 and 5